" intricate and masterful" "rich and plucky" "wonder-inducing"

 Four of my poems ("Autumn Pantoum", "Crows", "Leaving", "Change") are in Force Field, the exciting new anthology of 77 BC women poets (ed.
 Susan Musgrave), recently published by Mona Fertig's Mother Tongue Publishing.

 "Crows" from Suddenly, So Much, is in The Pacific Poetry Project anthology Alive At The Centre, published by Ooligan Press.
+The poem and an article about it that I wrote for the Ooligan blog, are reprinted in the winter 2013-2014 edition of BC BookWorld.

 "Wild & Unwieldy" from Cedar Cottage Suite is in A Crystal Through Which Love Passes - Glosas for P.K.
 Page (ed.
 Jesse Ferguson, just out from BuscheckBooks).